alexandrutodea/ember2018-experiments/README.md

 docker build -t ember-image .
 ```

-4. Run the following command, replacing **INSERT_PATH_TO_EMBER2018_DATA_DIRECTORY_ON_HOST** with the path of the folder that was obtained as a result of decompressing the compressed EMBER2018 dataset downloaded from the EMBER2018 repository.
+4. Run the following command, replacing **INSERT_PATH_TO_EMBER2018_DATA_DIRECTORY_ON_HOST** with the path of the folder that was obtained as a result of decompressing the EMBER2018 dataset downloaded from the EMBER2018 repository.
 The name of the folder must be **ember2018_data**:

 ```
 docker run -it -v INSERT_PATH_TO_EMBER2018_DATA_DIRECTORY_ON_HOST:/ember ember-image